-System-level interventions include policies or maternity care practices such as the implementation of the Baby-Friendly Hospital Initiative (BFHI)53 or all or some of the 10 Steps to Successful Breastfeeding (Table 3).54 These interventions may include a written breastfeeding policy for the facility, provider or staff training in breastfeeding support, policies for implementing breastfeeding support groups, encouragement of rooming-in, restricted or delayed pacifier use, maintenance of skin-to-skin contact between the mother and baby after birth, and encouragement of early breastfeeding initiation.^{22, 49, 51} Recently, the BFHI and the 10 Steps to Successful Breastfeeding were updated to consider newer evidence and healthcare practices.55 Overall, the conclusions remained the same, however there were updates to the wording of some of the steps and slight changes to the way the steps were organized.
+System-level interventions include policies or maternity care practices such as the implementation of the Baby-Friendly Hospital Initiative (BFHI)60 or all or some of the Ten Steps to Successful Breastfeeding (Table 3).61 These interventions may include a written breastfeeding policy for the facility, provider or staff training in breastfeeding support, policies for implementing breastfeeding support groups, encouragement of rooming-in, restricted or delayed pacifier use, maintenance of skin-to-skin contact between the mother and baby after birth, and encouragement of early breastfeeding initiation.^{18, 56, 58} Recently, the BFHI and the Ten Steps to Successful Breastfeeding were updated to consider newer evidence and healthcare practices.62 Overall, the conclusions remained the same; however, there were updates to the wording of some of the steps and slight changes to the way the steps were organized.
 In addition, the updated guidance on BFHI includes recommendations to allow states to improve coverage and standards in BFHI implementation, such as scaling up BFHI coverage in both public and private facilities, integrating the BFHI into existing initiatives in health systems, and regular monitoring to ensure standards are maintained.
 While system-level interventions such as these may be important interventions to support breastfeeding, they are not included in our synthesis of the evidence given our focus on interventions that can be supported by primary care clinicians.
 Rather, we provide contextual information about these types of interventions in the Discussion chapter of this report.

-Cultural, Structural, and Social Variables Contributing to Disparities in Breastfeeding and Inequities in Access to Interventions (Contextual Question 2)
+Factors Contributing to Disparities in Rates of Breastfeeding and Access to Interventions (Contextual Question 2)

-There are a multitude of factors that contribute to the disparities in the rates of breastfeeding and inequities in access to breastfeeding support interventions observed among populations in the United States.
-These factors are complex and include elements at a personal level, such as the culture of the individual and their personal support system, as well as broader reaching elements such as ingrained bias in healthcare interactions, availability of extended maternity leave, lack of availability of lactation rooms and time to pump in the work environment, neighborhood resources, and programmatic norms.^{11, 12, 56-59} Understanding these disparities is important in closing the gap in breastfeeding initiation and continuation.
+There are a multitude of factors that contribute to the disparities in the rates of breastfeeding and access to breastfeeding support interventions observed among populations in the United States.
+These factors are complex and include elements at a personal level, such as the culture of the individual and their personal support system, as well as broader reaching elements such as ingrained bias in healthcare interactions, availability of extended maternity leave, lack of availability of lactation rooms and time to pump in the work environment, neighborhood resources, and programmatic norms.^{7, 8, 63-67} Understanding these variables is important in closing the gap in breastfeeding initiation and continuation.

-Social and cultural variables play a significant role in an individual's decision-making around breastfeeding and their ability to continue breastfeeding if they choose to initiate this feeding method.
-It has been shown that support from an individual's family, their nonfamilial social support, and whether they have positive social modeling of breastfeeding around them are incredibly influential in predicting breastfeeding intention, continuation, and duration.60-62 For example, in the Black community matriarchal role models such as mothers and grandmothers are an integral part of the culture and are often very involved in the raising of children and grandchildren.^{60, 63, 64} Therefore, the views that these women have towards breastfeeding are important in shaping the decision among younger generations to breastfeed and for how long.
+Studies have found that social and cultural variables can play a significant role in an individual's decision making around breastfeeding and their ability to continue breastfeeding if they choose to initiate this feeding method.
+It has been shown that support from an individual's family, their nonfamilial social support, and whether they have positive social modeling of breastfeeding around them are incredibly influential in predicting breastfeeding intention, continuation, and duration.68-70 For example, research has shown that matriarchal role models such as mothers and grandmothers are an integral part of the culture in the Black community and are often very involved in the raising of children and grandchildren.^{68, 71, 72} Therefore, the views that these women have towards breastfeeding may be important in shaping the decision among younger generations to breastfeed and for how long.